Map Dependencies

 code_metrics.last_updated_at_date

-on sboms.from_project_id = onchain_projects.project_id
+ON sboms.from_project_id = onchain_projects.project_id

-on onchain_projects.project_id = projects_by_collection.project_id
+ON onchain_projects.project_id = projects_by_collection.project_id

-on onchain_projects.project_id = onchain_metrics.project_id
+ON onchain_projects.project_id = onchain_metrics.project_id

-on sboms.to_package_artifact_name = package_owners.package_artifact_name
+ON sboms.to_package_artifact_name = package_owners.package_artifact_name

-on package_owners.package_owner_project_id = code_metrics.project_id
+ON package_owners.package_owner_project_id = code_metrics.project_id

 projects_by_collection.collection_name = 'op-retrofunding-4'